The Bhagavad Gita and the battle of everyday life

 In order to get the most from the text, it’s important to understand what each character represents:

-• The Horses: our five senses that need to be skillfully guided and controlled by the Self in order for us to be able to realise our true nature.
+- The Horses: our 5 senses that need to be guided by the Self so we can realise our true nature.

 Less drama, more Dharma

-The pages of the Bhagavad Gita delve into the aspect of ‘Dharma’, which translates as ‘that which upholds’ and is often known as ‘life purpose’.
-Famous writers like Henry David Theroux, John Keats and Walter Hagan and even composer Beethoven are known to have found comfort and guidance in the pages of the Bhagavad Gita.
-Gandhi was indeed another prominent figure who considered the text to be a crucial component in uncovering his life purpose.
+The pages of the Bhagavad Gita delve into the aspect of ‘Dharma’.
+Dharma translates as ‘that which upholds’ or ‘life purpose’.
+Henry David Theroux, John Keats, Walter Hagan and even Beethoven are known to have found comfort and guidance in the pages of the Bhagavad Gita.
+Gandhi was another prominent figure who considered the text to be a crucial component in uncovering his life’s purpose.

 Famous writers like Henry David Theroux, John Keats and Walter Hagan and even composer Beethoven are known to have found comfort and guidance in the pages of the Bhagavad Gita.
 Gandhi was another prominent figure who considered the text to be a crucial component in uncovering his life’s purpose.